Multi-document Summarization via Deep Learning Techniques: A Survey: Evaluation metrics

-\textsl{ROUGE-N} \cite{lin2004rouge} stands for ROUGE with N-gram Co-Occurrence Statistics.
-It measures a n-gram recall between reference summaries and their corresponding candidate summaries.
-Formally, ROUGE-N can be calculated as:

-where $Ref$ is the reference summaries and $n$ represents n-gram. $Count_{match}(gram_n)$ represents the maximum number of n-grams in the reference summaries and the corresponding candidates.
-The numerator of ROUGE-N is the number of n-grams owned by both the reference summaries and the automatically generated ones, while the denominator is the total number of n-grams occurring in the golden summary.
-The denominator could be set to the number of candidate summary n-grams as well to measure the precision.
-However, ROUGE-N mainly focuses on quantifying recall, so precision is not calculated here.
+\textbf{ROUGE-N} (\textit{ROUGE with n-gram co-occurrence statistics} ) measures a n-gram recall between reference summaries and their corresponding candidate summaries \cite{lin2004rouge}.
+Formally, ROUGE-N can be calculated as: where $Ref$ and $Sum$ are reference summary and machine-generated summary, $n$ represents the length of n-gram, and $Count_{match}(gram_n)$ represents the maximum number of n-grams in the reference summary and corresponding candidates.
+The numerator of ROUGE-N is the number of n-grams owned by both the reference and generated summary, while the denominator is the total number of n-grams occurring in the golden summary.
+The denominator could also be set to the number of candidate summary n-grams to measure precision; however, ROUGE-N mainly focuses on quantifying recall, so precision is not usually calculated.
+ROUGE-1 and ROUGE-2 are special cases of ROUGE-N that are usually chosen as best practices and represent the unigram and bigram, respectively.

-ROUGE-1 and ROUGE-2 are the special cases of ROUGE-N that are usually chosen as the best practices.
-The number 1 and 2 represent unigram and bigram, respectively.
-ROUGE-1, ROUGE-2 or ROUGE-N are adopted by most of the research works \cite{yin2015optimizing, angelidis2018summarizing, cao2017improving}.
-For example, the referenced golden summary $Ref$ (usually written by humans) is \textsl {``A man was on the bridge''}; and the machine-generated summary $Sum$ is \textsl {``A man was found on the bridge''}.
-In this case, the golden summary has six unigrams and five bigrams, while the reference abstract has seven unigrams and six bigrams respectively.
-Thus the $ROUGE_1(Sum,Ref) = \frac{6}{6} = 1.0$ and $ROUGE_2(Sum,Ref) = \frac{4}{5} = 0.8$.